 But, plaque and tartar get accumulated more on that surface, especially the inner side of the lower front teeth.

 So, take your time to remove all the plaque and food particles nicely from these surfaces.
-But, the good news is electric toothbrushes make the work easy for you to clean the inner surface of teeth.
+But, the good news is electric toothbrushes make the work easy for you to clean the inner surface of your teeth.

 3. Brushing the chewing surface of your mouth